crventra941/Cosmos-Full-Stack/README.md

 ## First of all

 I would like to express my sincere thanks for the opportunity to participate in the selection process for the Full Stack Developer position.
-It was a pleasure to learn more about Astra Zeneca and your team.
+It was a pleasure to learn more about the company and your team.

 I appreciate the time and consideration you spent reviewing my application and getting to know me better during the interviews.
 The experience has been very enriching and has given me a better understanding of your company's culture and values.